jferrie3/AbInitioVO-and-FastFloppyTail/README.md

 - [DSSP](https://swift.cmbi.umcn.nl/gv/dssp/) (installed via [conda](https://anaconda.org/salilab/dssp))
 - [Sparta+](https://spin.niddk.nih.gov/bax/software/SPARTA+/)
 - [PALES](https://www3.mpibpc.mpg.de/groups/zweckstetter/_links/software_pales.htm#HuP)

+## Simulation Times
+All times reported herein were from 140-residue alpha-Synuclein on a normal computer.
+The previously reported FloppyTail simulation method took ~30 minutes per structure whereas the FastFloppyTail simulation method took
+~3 minutes per structure.
+The AbInitio and AbInitioVO algorithms both required ~45 minutes per structure and Relaxes took ~3 minutes a structure.
+The "Generalized Simulations" can be found in the "Testing Rosetta Parameters" folder and on average, Full-atom Generalized Simulations required ~3 hours per structure while simulations using exclusively Centroid coarse-graining required
+~30 minutes per structure.
+Simulations using both coarse-grained and all-atom molecular representations (SimAnn) took ~1.5 hours per structure.
+Unless otherwise noted, all other simulation/analyses develop herein take less than 5 minutes to run.

 ## Running AbInitioVO
 AbInitioVO is run using the command-line, where inputs are specified using an arguement parser.
 An example run which can also be found in the demo section is: